 Affiliation: Presbyterian Church in America

 Dan Wallace has taught at Dallas Seminary since 1987.
-He is the author of Greek Grammar Beyond the Basics, a few other books on the syntax of New Testament Greek, and several articles on grammar, textual criticism, and exegesis.
+He is the author of Greek Grammar Beyond the Basics, an intermediate syntax of New Testament Greek used worldwide and translated into several languages.
+He has published on Greek syntax, early Christian papyri, Apostolic Fathers, textual criticism, exegesis, historical Jesus, and the canon.
 He was the Senior New Testament editor of the NET Bible, and he served as the President of the Evangelical Theological Society in 2016.
 He joined the CBT in 2019.

 Dr. Bruce Waltke